-Troy Ungerman's practice focuses on domestic, international and cross-border private mergers, acquisitions, divestitures, private equity, venture capital investments, strategic alliances and corporate reorganizations.
+Troy Ungerman's practice focuses on domestic, international and cross-border private mergers, acquisitions, divestitures, private equity, strategic alliances and corporate reorganizations.
 He has extensive experience leading and advising clients in connection with complex multi-jurisdictional transactions involving multiple stakeholders.
 He routinely advises clients on, and implements, complex domestic and international post-merger integration reorganizations and structures.
 Troy provides transactional as well as corporate and commercial advice to clients in a wide array of industries, including technology, aviation, retail, infrastructure, transport, payment card, manufacturing, financial services, telecommunications and healthcare.
 Troy also leads our Canadian transactional representation and warranty insurance practice in which he routinely advises insurers in the underwriting of representation and warranty insurance policies.
 Troy is Norton Rose Fulbright Canada's chief diversity and inclusion officer, co-chair of our Canadian private M&A team, chair and founder of our Canadian Pride Network, and an elected member of our Canadian partnership committee.
 Troy is a member of the Law Society of Ontario and the Canadian Bar Association.

 On Aug.
 17, Visa Inc. completed an aggregate of US$3.25 billion of senior notes, which included US$500 million of 0.750 per cent senior notes due 2027, US$1.0 billion of 1.100 per cent senior notes due 2031 and US$1.750 billion of 2.000 per cent senior notes due 2050